-Prevent Attic Mold In NJ
+Prevent Attic Mold In Eastern PA

 Why is Attic Mold so Bad?

-Mold growth in your NJ attic can mean serious health problems and serious structural damage to your home or business.
+Mold growth in your Pennsylvania attic can mean serious health problems and serious structural damage to your home or business.
 Certain species of mold have the potential to produce mycotoxins that are toxic to humans.
 Exposure to mold can result in symptoms ranging from mild allergies to serious upper respiratory problems.
 Each person will react differently to to the presence of mold.
 Symptoms vary depending on the individual, the length of time of exposure, the species of mold and several other factors.

 The purpose of mold in the natural outdoor environment is to breakdown dead organic matter to be recycled back into the ecosystem.
 Now, imagine mold doing that to the building materials of your attic.
 Mold and the underlying water problem will eat away at the building structure and do some serious damage to your property.

-What Causes Attic Mold in NJ?
+What Causes Attic Mold in Eastern Pennsylvania?

 Conditions that promote attic mold growth: